Sir0din/Hodlers/docs/index.md

 This way, crypto assets can help you achieve financial independence.

 **HODLING**
-*Buy crypto and wait for the value of your assets to potentially increase over time.*
+*crypto and wait for the value of your assets to potentially increase over time.*

 **INCREASE YOUR HOLDINGS BY:**